David Copperfield: Social questions

 didn't like to have him visible about his house, and sent him away to some private asylum-place: though he had been left to his particular care by their deceased father, who thought him almost a natural.
 And a wise man he must have been to think so!
 Mad himself, no doubt.

-So Betsy Trotwood, continuing Mr Dick's story in Chapter 14, stepped in to suggest that Mr Dick should be given "his little income, and come and live with" her: "I am ready to take care of him, and shall not ill-treat him as some people (besides the asylum-folks) have done."
+So Betsey Trotwood, continuing Mr Dick's story in Chapter 14, stepped in to suggest that Mr Dick should be given "his little income, and come and live with" her: "I am ready to take care of him, and shall not ill-treat him as some people (besides the asylum-folks) have done."

 Victorian child exploitation

 The employment of young children in factories and mines under harsh conditions in the early Victorian era disturbed many.
 There was a series of Parliamentary enquiries into the working conditions of children, and these "reports shocked writers Elizabeth Barrett Browning and Charles Dickens."
 Dickens describes children working in factories or other workplaces in several novels, notably in Oliver Twist, and in David Copperfield.
 Young David works in a factory for a while after his mother dies and his stepfather showed no interest in him.
 Such depictions contributed to the call for legislative reform.